-Blogging is a popular strategy to generate organic traffic, enhance search results, and keep prospects on websites longer.
+Having a senior living blog is a popular strategy to generate organic traffic, enhance search results, and keep prospects on websites longer.

-Do Develop Buyer Personas
+Develop Buyer Personas for your Senior Living Blog

 Make sure you don’t create buyer personas in a vacuum.
 While the personas are fiction, you need to base them on real people.
 Interview current customers, prospective customers, and lost customers so you can create an accurate persona.

-Do Invest in Keyword Analysis
+Invest in Keyword Analysis for Your Senior Living Blog

 Keyword research will tell you how prospects are searching in your local market.
 The analysis provides a list of the most common and popular keywords, the number of searches initiated monthly, the difficulty in ranking for each keyword, and where your community and your competitors currently rank.

-Do Create an Editorial Calendar
+Create an Editorial Calendar for Your Senior Living Blog

 - The first step is to integrate these keywords into your blog titles.